VERSIONS OF HELL

 THREE CATHOLIC DIVISIONS OF HELL

 (1).
-The Medieval Dark Age Catholic version of Hell, the beginning of the belief in Hell was the Hell was a chamber inside of the earth.
+The Medieval Dark Age Catholic version of Hell, the beginning of the belief in Hell was the Hell that was a chamber inside of the earth.
 A soul being immortal came from Greek philosophy, from the belief that souls had some kind of exists in a place inside of earth unto they were reincarnated, and was brought into the church by a few of the church fathers, by Augustine more then most others.
-The doctrine of Hell being an under ground chamber came soon after the immortal soul doctrine, and was fully developed by the Dark Age Catholic Church before the Protestant Reformation.
+The doctrine of Hell being an under ground chamber came soon after the immortal soul doctrine, and was fully developed by the Catholic Church in the Dark Age before the Protestant Reformation.
 It seems to be that in the past they believed that only a very few, the very bad will go to Hell at their death with no judgment, which the Catholics had made into a real place, but most souls that had been in Catholics will go to Purgatory at death.
-Later they made A few of the souls that had been in the very good will go to Heaven at their death with no judgment (an instant rapture).
-At death most Catholic will go immediately to Purgatory, which seems to be a limited version of Hell, unto they have suffered enough to pay for their sins, or unto their love ones have paid all they can, then the souls that had been in them will go to Heaven.
+Later they made a few of the souls that had been in the very good will go to Heaven at their death with no judgment (an instant rapture).
+At death most Catholic now believe souls will go immediately to Purgatory, which seems to be a limited version of Hell, unto they have suffered enough to pay for their sins, or unto their love ones have paid all they can, then the souls that had been in them will go to Heaven.
 How long a soul will be in Purgatory is sometimes taught to be a short time, and sometimes a very long time to those who have no one to win indulgences for them, no one to pay.
-It has brought enormous wealth to the rich Catholic Church from the poor who paid what little they had, and even done without food to help a loved one out of Purgatory.
+It has brought enormous wealth to the rich Catholic Church from the poor who paid what little they had, and even did without food to help a loved one out of Purgatory.
 The Catholic Purgatory gives no hope for heathens, heretics, or those not baptized.
 The Catholic Doctrine of Purgatory (1) makes some go to Heaven or Hell at death, (2) makes other Catholics get to Heaven as soon as they (not Christ) have suffered enough to pay for their own sins, (3) leaves no souls that had been in dead Catholics that will not already be in Heaven to be resurrected at the second coming of Christ.
 They, not Christ, will have suffered unto they have paid in full for their own sins, or others have paid enough money to free their souls from Purgatory.
 An example of the Catholic teaching on the selling of indulgences that was common before the time of Martin Luther as given by John Tetzel, a Dominican monk who said as soon as the money is given, “The soul escapes from purgatory, and flies liberated to heaven,” and “The Lord no longer reigns…He has given all power to the pope.”
 As quoted by F. LaGard Smith of Lipscomb University in “After Life,” pages 223-224.